LindaSchonfeldt/aetrocity/README.md

 - 👋 Hi, I’m @LindaSchonfeldt
-- 👀 I’m interested in interaction design, psychology and self development.
+- 👀 I’m interested in UX design, #healthtech, and self-development.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on anything that sparks my interest.
 - 📫 How to reach me: Discord (@LindaS#6832)